ibm-cloud-docs/openshift/openshift_app_networking.md

 {: tab-title="OpenShift 3.11"}
 {: tab-group="openshift-network-compare"}

-`*` An SSL certificate for HTTPS load balancing is provided by `ibmcloud oc nlb-dns` commands.
+`*` SSL termination is provided by `ibmcloud oc nlb-dns` commands.
 In classic clusters, these commands are supported for public NLBs only.
 {: note}

 <br />